A Projective Model Structure on Pro Simplicial Sheaves, and the Relative \'Etale Homotopy Type: Introduction: Weak Fibration Categories

-Applying Theorem ~\ref{t:model} to the weak fibration category of simplicial sheaves (see example ~\ref{e:ssh} above), we get a novel model structure on the category $\Pro(SSh(\cC))$, of pro simplicial sheaves.
-This model structure is moreover \emph{simplicial}, by Proposition ~\ref{p:simplicial}, and Proposition ~\ref{p:SPS_simplicial}.
-Since every local fibration (and in particular every level wise fibration) is a fibration in this model structure, it can be considered a projective model structure on $\Pro(SSh(\cC))$.
-We elaborate more on this model structure in Section ~\ref{s:new}.
+In Section \ref{s:SPS} we will show that the weak fibration category of simplicial sheaves considered in Example \ref{e:ssh} is homotopically small and pro-admissible.
+Applying Theorem \ref{t:model_intro} to this weak fibration category, we get a novel model structure on the category $\Pro(\SSh(\cC))$ of pro-simplicial sheaves.
+Since every local fibration (and in particular every levelwise fibration) is a fibration in this model structure, it can be considered a projective model structure on $\Pro(\SSh(\cC))$.
+We elaborate more on this model structure in Section \ref{s:new_big}.